nikunjpansari/EDA_Netflix_Movie_TV_Show_Dataset/README.md

 * Visualize the distribution of ratings using a histogram.
 * Visualize the distribution of genres using a bar plot.
 * Visualize the correlation matrix using a heatmap.

+## Key Findings
+* Distribution of movies vs. TV shows.
+* Most common countries for production.
+* Trend analysis of content released over the years.
+* Analysis of content ratings.
+* Duration distribution of movies and TV shows.